 - Mental time travel (episodic-like memory and future planning) by food-caching Western Scrub-Jays.

 - Social and physical cognition in corvids (members of the crow family, which includes jackdaws, rooks and jays), from studies of alliance formation and post-conflict behaviours in rooks, and food-sharing in jackdaws, to tests of what jays and rooks understand about tools and other tests of folk physics.

-- Development of social and physical cognition in young children.
+- Development of social cognition, future planning and causal reasoning in young children.

 Current collaborators include: